patriotyk/narizaka/README.md

 Then you can install `narizaka`:

-> **⚠ WARNING**
-> Because we have direct dependancies to github temporary we are not able to push `narizaka` to pypi.
-There is very old version.

 ```
 pip install narizaka
 ```
-or if you want last develop version:
+or if you want to use the latest development version:

 ```
 pip install git+https://github.com/patriotyk/narizaka.git